-The XP-Pen Artist 22E Pro Touch is compatible with both Mac and PC computers.
-While the XP-Pen Artist 22E Pro Touch has plug-and-play functionality, it’s recommended that you install the drivers and download the manual from the included installation CD.
-While the XP-Pen Artist 22E Pro Touch is easy to install, it may take some time to transition from using a XP-Pen tablet off-screen to drawing on the screen itself.
-Take your time, to familiarize yourself with the controls and multi-touch gestures (both XP-Pen’s and the operating system you’re using, whether it’s Mac OS X or Windows).
+The XP-Pen Artist 22E Pro is compatible with both Mac and PC computers.
+While the XP-Pen Artist 22E Pro has plug-and-play functionality, it’s recommended that you install the drivers and download the manual from the XP-Pen Official Site.
+While the XP-Pen Artist 22E Pro is easy to install, it may take some time to transition from using a XP-Pen tablet off-screen to drawing on the screen itself.
+Take your time, to familiarize yourself with the controls (both XP-Pen’s and the operating system you’re using, whether it’s Mac OS X or Windows).

 We found that long strokes worked flawlessly, but short strokes took some getting used to.
-It’s possible that moving from a traditional XP-Pen tablet to drawing on the Artist 22E Pro Touch may confront you with a learning curve.
-The XP-Pen Artist 22E Pro Touch boasts all 8192 levels of pen-pressure sensitivity, allowing for a variety of stroke depths and intensities.
-We also found the touch strips on the back to be quite useful, because we were able to adjust brush size on the fly, without having to go into settings.
-We also found that certain multi-touch gestures facilitate navigating the workspace and kept our hands on the screen, not fumbling around for the keyboard.
-Overall, the XP-Pen Artist 22E Pro Touch can definitely make life easier for professional photographers, graphic designers, and artists.
+It’s possible that moving from a traditional XP-Pen tablet to drawing on the Artist 22E Pro may confront you with a learning curve.
+The XP-Pen Artist 22E Pro boasts all 8192 levels of pen-pressure sensitivity, allowing for a variety of stroke depths and intensities.
+Overall, the XP-Pen Artist 22E Pro can definitely make life easier for professional photographers, graphic designers, and artists.

 Downloadable Software Bundle